xcart/xcart-docs/_pages/kb_en/modules/pin_codes/admin_experience.md

 ---
 ## Adding Products with PIN Codes

-Adding a product with PIN codes is similar to adding an ordinary product described in {% link "Adding products" ref_fhzzxDTy %}.
+Adding a product with PIN codes is similar to adding an ordinary product described in {% link "Adding Products" ref_fhzzxDTy %}.
 The only difference is that you must also generate PIN codes for the product using the _PIN Codes_ tab on the Product details page in the store back end.

 To add a PIN code to a product:
-1. Create, import or clone a product as described in {% link "Adding products" ref_fhzzxDTy %}.
+1. Create, import or clone a product as described in {% link "Adding Products" ref_fhzzxDTy %}.
 2. On the _Info_ tab of the Product details page, locate the **Shipping** section and disable shipping for the product.
   ![shipping.png]({{site.baseurl}}/attachments/ref_3sGGx0lV/shipping.png)
 3. On the Product details page, locate the _PIN Codes_ tab and enable PIN codes for the product.